Leon-S/Algorithms/stacks/Introduction.md

 2. *Checking the Emptiness of the Stack*
 3. Before Using the Stack, the Size of the Stack and the Variable which Points the Top Element of the Stack have to be Initialized.

+## Implementation
+1. Using an array
+2. Using a linked list